m-Py/anticlust/README.md

 anticlust
 =========

 `anticlust` is an `R` package that is used for »anticlustering«.
-Anticlustering is a method to create sets of elements in such a way that the sets are as similar as possible (Späth 1986; Valev 1998).
-The package was developed to assign items to experimental conditions in experimental psychology, but it can be applied whenever similar sets are desired.
-Currently, the package `anticlust` can be used to create sets of equal size.
-Cluster analysis is the better known twin of anticlustering; cluster analysis is used to create sets in such a way that elements within each set are similar, but dissimilar from elements in other sets.
+Anticlustering is a method to assign elements to sets in such a way that the sets are as similar as possible (Späth 1986; Valev 1998).
+The package `anticlust` was originally developed to assign items to experimental conditions in experimental psychology, but it can be applied whenever similar sets are desired.
+Currently, `anticlust` supports the possibility to create sets of equal size.

 Installation
 ------------